 We walked from Shibuya to the Harajuku district and found this area very interesting for people-watching.
 These areas are both youth-oriented shopping districts.
-We got our first impression that Japanese people are very fashionable, well-dressed, and good-looking.
+We first saw that Japanese people are fashionable, well-dressed, and good-looking.
 It is not easy to find fat people on the streets.

 After long walks in Shibuya and Harajuku, it was time for dinner.
 We took the subway to Ginza.
 Tokyo’s Ginza is Tokyo’s answer to New York City’s 5th Avenue.
 There are a lot of expensive shops, and we read that this is also the area for restaurants.
-Since Ginza station was within walking distance to the hotel, we wanted to have a sushi dinner here.
+Since Ginza station was within walking distance of the hotel, we wanted to have a sushi dinner there.

-We walked down the restaurant street at 8 PM and it was quite empty.
+We walked down the restaurant street at 8 PM, which was quite empty.
 We found a sushi bar where we ate excellent sushi.
 Also, miso soup was served.
 The dinner for two with drinks cost 6500 yen.
-We considered it to be a very reasonable price, even cheap considering the expensive image of Japan.
-However, the next few days showed that this was very expensive in Japanese terms.
+We considered it a very reasonable price, even cheap, considering the expensive image of Japan.
+However, the next few days showed this was very expensive in Japan.